Spirits of the Allen family keep a distraught family member company.

 Five year old Boy Entity

-Appeared often where Mrs. Spenser could see him- described as being somber.
+Appeared often where Mrs. Spencer could see him — described as being somber.

 A huge Yes Indeed!
 The Allen House is considered by many to be the most haunted house in Arkansas.

-After leading Mark to her hidden love letters, LaDell hopefully feels a little better about letting all know her shameful secret; having a love affair with a married man, who turned out to be a jerk with weaknesses that her mother saw in him the first time around.
+After leading Mark to her hidden love letters, LaDell hopefully feels a little better now that she’s let everyone know her shameful secret; having a love affair with a married man, who turned out to be a jerk, with weaknesses that her mother saw in him the first time around.

-Now, hopefully LaDell can enjoy having a relationship with her son, Allen, since she didn’t see much of him once he became a teenager, as she perhaps gathers her nerve to go to the other side, perhaps worrying about what happens to people who kill themselves.
+Now, hopefully LaDell can enjoy having a relationship with her son, Allen, since she didn’t see much of him once he became a teenager, as she perhaps gathers her nerve to go to the other side.
+Perhaps she worries about what happens to people who kill themselves.

-Be sure to see the utube investigations done by the Spenser Family as they may be taken down after the mansion is sold.
+Be sure to see the YouTube investigations done by the Spencer family, as they may be taken down after the mansion is sold.

-Besides having many reports of paranormal experiences from people who have stayed here or owned the home, there has been a boatload of hard evidence caught on camera and EVPs to both back up reported experiences and bring to light other spirits not formerly known to be there.
+Besides having many reports of paranormal experiences from people who have stayed here or owned the home, there has been a boatload of hard evidence caught on camera and EVPs, to both back up previously reported experiences and bring to light other spirits not formerly known to be there.

 Ladell’s parents were discovered by SPI through EVPs.
-Still having their good Southern manners, of course they would talk to investigators, who were guests in their home.
+Still having their good Southern manners, of course they talked to investigators, who were guests in their home.

-The Spensers did their own investigations, and two of them can be found on Utube.
+The Spencers did their own investigations, and two of them can be found on YouTube.

 705 North Main Street